[.pem/.crt] Why are the extensions of certificates and private keys different?

 PEM

-essentially converts data into character strings (text).
+essentially converting data into a string (text).

-PEM format is delimited by the character string "-----BEGIN (name of content)-----" at the beginning and
+The PEM format begins with the string "-----BEGIN (name of content)-----"

-・Easy to edit
+Easy to edit

-Since it is text data, it can be easily displayed and edited using a text editor.
+Since it is text data, it can be easily displayed and edited using a text editor

 ・Can be connected

-*However, the order of joining is fixed.
+*However, the order in which they are combined is fixed.

-Therefore, it is a container format that can store multiple data in a format that is common in Linux environments.
+Therefore, it is a container format that can store multiple data in a format that is common in Linux environments

 Tips: Certificate standards